diospiroverde/WazzApp/README.md

 Sticky Notifications on supported systems

-Toggle window flashing on new messages on or off (useful to avoid double notifications in gnome)
+Toggle window flashing on new messages (useful to avoid double notifications in gnome)

 Hide the the Menu Bar on start